 It was a privilege to represent the decent, law-abiding majority in my work prosecuting hardened criminals.
 I have prosecuted international drug trafficking rings, gun-runners and fraudsters who steal £100s million from British taxpayers.
 I am one of only 30 advocates in England and Wales appointed to the prestigious Attorney General’s Regulators Panel and the Serious Fraud Office’s List of specialist fraud prosecutors.
 I hope to put my experiences in the criminal courts to good use in the political world.

 First elected in 2015 and re-elected in 2017, I have spoken up for the constituency of Louth & Horncastle on a range of issues, including the provision of rural broadband, defence, wind turbines, coastal issues, roads, schools, the health service and the importance of the rural way of life.
-I was the Vice Chair of the All Party Parliamentary Groups on Diabetes and on Broadband.
+I am the Chair for the APPG for Broadband and Vice Chair for the APPG for Diabetes.
+I was appointed Parliamentary Private Secretary to the Leader of the House of Lords after the 2017 election.

 In the constituency, I have hosted public meetings including the Jobs & Apprenticeships Fair, Flood Forums and a Broadband Summit.
 I have held regular advice surgeries and I am keen to visit schools, businesses, farms and attend community events.